jasp-stats/jasp-desktop/Docs/development/git-guide.md

   - `cd jaspRegression`: Moves the terminal inside of the `jaspRegression` folder (as long as it exist within the current working directory).
 This is an example of a *relative* path: Writing just the name of the path you want to go to assumes that the starting point is wherever the current working directory is.
   - `cd ~/Dektop/JASP/Development/Modules/jaspRegression`: Moves the terminal into the folder specified on that address.
 This is an example of an *absolute* path: Writing `~` in front of the path  you want to go assumes that the starting point is the user root directory.
 Executing `cd` without anything moves the terminal to that user root directorys.
   - `cd ../../`: Two dots `..` tell `cd` to move one level up in the folder structure.
 For example, if we execute `cd ~/Dektop/JASP/Development/Modules/jaspRegression` and then `cd ../../`, we would end up in the `~/Dektop/JASP/Development/` folder.

+For Windows users: Paths in Windows are specified using a backslash `\` instead of a forward slash `\`, and instead of using `~/` for the user root folder, absolute paths are specified by starting from the drive name, e.g., `C:\JASP\jaspRegression`.

 To run `git` in the terminal, we execute `git` commands - these start with typing `git` and follow some other keywords or arguments that specify what exactly we want `git` to do.
 For example, executing `git status` shows the status of the current `git` repository.